antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 ```

-The next step are the following:
+The next steps are the following:

 ```